We have declared a climate emergency in Blackpool, which means urgent action must be taken to stop climate change.

 Mobile recycling unit - more information

 We want to to create a thriving urban forest to benefit our local community, wildlife and visitors to the Blackpool coast, whilst ensuring a healthy, diverse and well-managed tree population.
-You can comment on our proposed 10 year tree strategy by completing our survey before 30 April 2021.
+Our 10 year tree strategy is coming soon.

 Local climate news